Looking at life & the world

-I don't deny I am an egoist.
-Who isn't?
-Those who are sure of themselves, who don't suffer fools, complexes or neuroses, who can laugh at others and at themselves -- they are egoists.
+I don’t deny I am an egoist.
+Those who are sure of themselves, who don’t suffer fools, complexes or neuroses, who can laugh at others and at themselves — they are egoists.

 Of course there are imposters, but you can spot the difference.
 It sounds contradictory but an egoist is humble.
 Take myself.
-When I think that despite all the countless combinations of life and circumstances, I am what I am (and I am not speaking behind some burning bush), I feel truly humbled -- I could have been worse, like many other life forms in my office!
+When I think that despite all the countless permutations that evolution and circumstances throw at me, I am what I am (and I am not speaking behind a burning bush like some tribal deity with global pretensions), I feel truly humbled — I could have been worse, like many other life forms in the news room!

-Look at China's paramount leader Deng Xiaoping -- beneath his short, lamblike stature lurks a big wolf -- who used to tell visitors he had no public role other than that of chairman of the Chinese Bridge Players Association.
+Look at China’s paramount leader Deng Xiaoping — beneath his squat, lamb-like stature lurked a big wolf.
+In his old age, when all his superiors were already dead and he alone was the top canine of the pack, Deng would tell visitors he had no public role other than that of chairman of the Chinese Bridge Players Association.
 He was self-effacing because he knew and was prepared to show his strength and push through his agenda, in defiance of even former boss Chairman Mao Zedong.
-Just before Mao's death in 1980, a "criticise Deng Xiaoping" campaign was launched.
-When a group of admirers met Deng in a Beijing restaurant and began applauding him, he admonished them to continue "criticising Deng Xiaoping".
+Before Mao's death in 1980, a “criticise Deng Xiaoping” campaign was launched.
+When a group of admirers met Deng in a Beijing restaurant and began applauding him, he admonished them to continue “criticising Deng Xiaoping”.

 So that he is never at a loss, the egoist prepares himself thoroughly.
 He reads up, he talks to SMEs, he checks facts.
-Don't be fooled when he puts on a show of knowing and doing nothing and assumes a leisurely air.
-Inside his cranium is a dense pack of research on the work he's engaged in.
-How else does he acquire the calm superiority whether at a Powerpoint presentation or the watercooler.
+Don't be fooled when he puts on a show of doing nothing and assumes a leisurely air.
+Inside his cranium is a dense pack of research data on the work he's engaged in.
+A knowledge-primed man always exudes calm superiority whether at a Powerpoint presentation or the watercooler.

-[PS: SMEs are, of course, subject matter experts -- you know that, don't you?]
+[P.S.
+SMEs are, of course, Subject Matter Experts — you know that, right?]

 So, with his head well-prepared, the egoist can afford to follow his heart and instinct, agreeing with Pascal, the mathematician, philosopher and confident egoist, that